 There are numerous conditions which present in a similar way to chordoma.
 Just a few examples are listed, including:

-If a diagnosis of chordoma is confirmed, you will need treatment in a bone tumour centre.
+If a diagnosis of chordoma is confirmed, you will need treatment in a bone cancer surgical centre.

-For more information on the locations of Bone Cancer Centres please click here.
+For more information on the locations of bone cancer surgical centres please click here.

 Surgery